giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 <img width="981" height="940" alt="image" src="https://github.com/user-attachments/assets/f1106e0a-51c2-43c1-b9af-130db0ddcb99" />

-After a successful run, the generator prints a short summary and writes the selected YAML file.
+After a successful run, the generator prints a short summary and writes the selected file.
 The file contains:

 * the two boundary stations of the tapered member;
 * the annular region polygons at each station;